sfarooq933/sfarooq933/README.md

 - 👋 Hi, I’m @sfarooq933
-- 👀 I’m interested in conducting analysis that helps improve human lives.
+- 👀 I’m interested in using data and analytics to better the human experience.
-- 🌱 I’m currently learning healthcare data analytics using SAS.
+- 🌱 I’m currently learning SAS and Python.
-- 💞️ I’m looking to collaborate on projects utilizing analytics and AI to imporve lives and help make better deicisons.
+- 💞️ I’m looking to collaborate on projects utilizing AI to imporve lives and help make better deicisons.
 - 📫 You can reach me at sfarooq933@gmail.com

 <!---